Johan Svendsen

 Johan Severin Svendsen (30 September 1840 – 14 June 1911) was a Norwegian composer, conductor and violinist.
-Born in Christiania (now Oslo), Norway, he lived most his life in Copenhagen, Denmark.
+Born in Christiania (now Oslo), Norway, he lived most of his life in Copenhagen, Denmark.

 Svendsen's output includes two symphonies, a violin concerto, a cello concerto, and the Romance for violin, as well as a number of Norwegian Rhapsodies for orchestra.
 At one time Svendsen was an intimate friend of the German composer Richard Wagner and Icelandic composer Sveinbjörn Sveinbjörnsson.

 Life

-Svenden's father was a music teacher and military bandmaster, who taught him both the violin and clarinet.
-He began playing at orchestras at age nine when he learned violin, and began composing by age eleven.
+Svendsen's father was a music teacher and military bandmaster, who taught him both the violin and clarinet.
+He began playing in orchestras at age nine when he learned violin, and began composing by age eleven.
 At fifteen he enlisted in the military band at Akershus Fortress, playing clarinet, flute, trombone, and percussion among other instruments.
 By the time he finished school, he was working as an orchestral musician, and occasionally made short concert tours as a violinist.
-In Lübeck, on one of his tours, he came to the attention of a wealthy merchant who made it possible for him to study from 1863-67 at the Leipzig Conservatory.
+In Lübeck, on one of his tours, he came to the attention of a wealthy merchant who made it possible for him to study from 1863 to 1867 at the Leipzig Conservatory.
 He began his studies with Ferdinand David, but problems with his hand forced him to switch to composition, which he studied with Carl Reinecke.
 He completed his studies in Leipzig in 1867, receiving first prize in composition.
 During this period, Svendsen had a son out of wedlock, Johann Richard Rudolph (1867–1933).

 Gradually his attention turned to conducting.
 After spending time in Paris (1868–70) and Leipzig (1870–72), he returned to Christiania.
 One of his students in Christiania was pianist Bertha Tapper.
 In the summer of 1871, he went to New York City to marry Sarah (Sally, later changed to Bergljot) Levett Schmidt, whom he had met in Paris.
 He was conductor of the Musical Society Concerts in Christiania (1872–77), then spent three years in Germany, Italy, England and France.
 He returned to teach and conduct in Kristiania (1880–1883).
 In 1883, he was appointed principal conductor of the Royal Theater Orchestra in Copenhagen, where he lived until his death.